Prakriti: Bhagavad Gita

+Vedanta

-In Vishishtadvaita Vedanta, Prakṛti is one of the six substances (Dravya).
-The Guṇas (qualities) are the attributes of primordial Nature (Prakṛti), and not its constituents, unlike Sāṅkhya.
+In Vishishtadvaita Vedanta, a sub-school of Indian philosophy, Prakṛti is one of the six substances (dravya).
+The guṇas (qualities) are the attributes of primordial Nature (Prakṛti), and not its constituents, unlike Sāṅkhya.
 These qualities are inseparable from Prakṛti, but not identical with it and inextricably related to Ishvara.
 Prakṛti in Vishishtadvaita Vedanta is limited above by the eternal manifestation (nityavibhuti) whereas it's infinite in Sāṅkhya.

 According to Dvaita Vedanta, Prakṛti is the material cause (Satkaryavada) of the world.

-Prakriti is closely associated with the concept of Maya within Hindu texts.
+Prakriti is closely associated with the concept of Maya within Hindu texts more broadly.

+Jainism

-In Jainism the term Prakriti is used in its theory of Karma, and is considered "that form of matter which covers the perfections of the soul (jiva) and prevents its liberation".
+In Jainism the term "Prakriti" is used in its theory of Karma, and is considered "that form of matter which covers the perfections of the soul (jiva) and prevents its liberation".

-According to Samkhya and the Bhagavad Gita Prakrti or Nature is composed of the three gunas which are tendencies or modes of operation, known as Rajas (creation), Sattva (preservation), and tamas (destruction).
-Sattva encompasses qualities of goodness, light, and harmony.
-Rajas is associated with concepts of energy, activity, and passion; so that, depending on how it is used, it can either have a supportive or hindering effect on the evolution of the soul.
-Tamas is commonly associated with inertia, darkness, insensitivity.
-Souls who are more tamasic are considered imbued in darkness and take the longest to reach liberation.